Stephanie Jeans, MA Counselling, Clinical Supervisor, Accredited MBACP

 I can help with all manner of personal challenges and worries you may have, such as relationship issues, anxiety, stress, depression, anger, sexual issues and Bipolar Disorder, to name a few.
 I have specialised in all manner of bereavement and especially in helping with the unique grief of those who have lost a child or a sibling.
 Alongside of this, I also have a special affinity for working with young people, following on from 13 years as a secondary school teacher.

-I am close to bus and tram routes, and there is ample, free parking.
+I am close to bus routes, and there is ample, free parking.
 Access is easy with no stairs.